 NAIDOC originally stood for ‘National Aborigines and Islanders Day Observance Committee’.
 This committee was once responsible for organising national activities during NAIDOC Week and its acronym has since become the name of the week itself.
 Find out more about the origins and history of NAIDOC Week, here.

-Visit us in the Park on the below dates and times to partake and celebrate.
+Join us and 140 St Georges Terrace in the Park on the below dates and times to partake and celebrate.